HoseinHashemi/GRAFit/README.md

 Example
 -------

-In principle, you only need to use one function of GRAFit; `GRAFitMaster`.
+In principle, you need to interact with only one GRAFit function; `GRAFitMaster`.
 This function calls whatever it needs to do the fitting.

-You should provide: - a working directory where the outputs will be saved.
+You should provide: \* a working directory where the outputs will be saved.

 -   a directory where the your imaging data is stored.